 One significant feature is the integration of functionality from the widely cited iceLogo tool within R, which allows for the analysis of nonstandard amino acids, such as norleucine, and positions marked by “X.” Additionally, mspms includes a graphical user interface, accessible both online and via local download, enabling researchers without R programming experience to leverage its core functionalities.
 Moreover, mspms integrates smoothly with the Bioconductor ecosystem.
 By employing S4 classes internally, it offers R users the flexibility to tap into Bioconductor's extensive analytical resources, further enabling advanced data exploration, statistical analysis, and visualizations.
 This makes mspms a versatile and adaptable tool that meets the diverse needs of the protease research community.

-In the present study, we applied mspms to profile the substrate specificity of four well-characterized cathepsins: cathepsins A, B, C, and D. In doing so, we demonstrate features of mspms that are broadly applicable to any MSP-MS experiment, while rigorously benchmarking the software by evaluating its ability to detect substrate specificities accepted to be the ground truth.
+In the present study, we applied mspms to profile the substrate specificity of four well-characterized cathepsin proteases, namely cathepsin A, B, C, and D. In doing so, we demonstrate features of mspms that are broadly applicable to any MSP-MS experiment, while rigorously benchmarking the software by evaluating its ability to detect substrate specificities accepted to be the ground truth.

-A critical but often overlooked step in proteomic analysis is conducting a thorough quality control assessment to ensure data quality is sufficient for drawing biologically meaningful conclusions.
-24. Since each MSP-MS experiment is based on a known peptide library, an effective quality control measure involves evaluating the percentage of the un-cleaved peptide library detected in each sample.
+A critical but often overlooked step in proteomic analysis is conducting a thorough quality control assessment to ensure data quality is sufficient for drawing biologically meaningful conclusions 24.
+Since each MSP-MS experiment is based on a known peptide library, an effective quality control measure involves evaluating the percentage of the un-cleaved peptide library detected in each sample.
 Ideally, 100% of the un-cleaved peptide library should be detectable at T0; however, due to limitations in mass spectrometry performance, this is rarely achieved in practice.
 When we applied this quality control check to our cathepsin experiment, we observed no indication of data quality issues, confirming the reliability of our results.

 The next step of an MSP-MS analysis is to explore global data patterns present in the data.
 This approach allows users the ability to evaluate the data as a whole, determine whether the experiment was technically successful (by verifying that the positive and negative controls performed as expected), and identify interesting patterns.
 Mspms allows the user to easily create PCA and interactive heatmap plots.
 In our cathepsin MSP-MS experiment, PCA and heatmap analyses revealed tight clustering among replicate conditions, indicating minimal variability across biological replicates.
 Moreover, distinct clustering of different experimental groups based on cathepsin type and time point highlighted the unique substrate specificities of each enzyme.
 These visualizations underscore the reliability of the experiment and the capacity of mspms to facilitate robust, comprehensive data exploration.

 Once the MSP-MS experiment is confirmed as a technical success, the main objective—determining the enzymes’ substrate specificity—is readily achievable using the mspms tool.
 First, mspms computes the log₂ fold change and FDR-corrected p-values from t-tests conducted on normalized and imputed intensity values.
-The specific features of significantly altered peptides are then examined via cleavage plots, which illustrate the enzyme’s positional specificity, and iceLogo plots, which reveal amino acid preferences.
+The specific features of significantly altered peptides are then examined via cleavage location plots, which illustrate the enzyme’s positional specificity, and iceLogo plots, which reveal amino acid preferences.

-When applied to the cathepsin A-D data, our analysis near perfectly captured previously reported substrate specificities for each of the enzymes profiled.
+When applied to the cathepsin data, our analysis near perfectly captured previously reported substrate specificities for each of the enzymes profiled.
 We show that :

 Cathepsin A is a carboxypeptidase that preferentially removes hydrophobic amino acids (such as Phe and Leu) from the C-terminus of substrates, especially when additional hydrophobic residues occupy the P1 position, as previously reported 25.